Common myths about electric vehicles

 View the Department of Energy calculator to see if a hybrid can save you money.

-Learn about our Nights and Weekends program and use our calculator to compare this rate with our standard rate to see if you could save money by switching to this program.
+Learn about our residential rate options and use our calculator to see if you could save money by switching to a different rate.

 Myth #3: Electric cars don’t help the environment.